MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/swipeview.md

 In addition, the `SwipeView` inherits the [`Content`](xref:Xamarin.Forms.ContentView.Content) property from the [`ContentView`](xref:Xamarin.Forms.ContentView) class.
 The `Content` property is the content property of the `SwipeView` class, and therefore does not need to be explicitly set.

-The `SwipeView` class also defines four events:
+The `SwipeView` class also defines three events:

 - `SwipeStarted` is fired when a swipe starts.
 The `SwipeStartedEventArgs` object that accompanies this event has a `SwipeDirection` property, of type `SwipeDirection`.
 - `SwipeChanging` is fired as the swipe moves.
 The `SwipeChangingEventArgs` object that accompanies this event has a `SwipeDirection` property, of type `SwipeDirection`, and an `Offset` property of type `double`.
 - `SwipeEnded` is fired when a swipe ends.
-The `SwipeEndedEventArgs` object that accompanies this event has a `SwipeDirection` property, of type `SwipeDirection`.
+The `SwipeEndedEventArgs` object that accompanies this event has a `SwipeDirection` property, of type `SwipeDirection`, and an `IsOpen` property of type `bool`.
-- `CloseRequested` is fired when the swipe items are closed.

 In addition, `SwipeView` includes `Open` and `Close` methods, which programmatically open and close the swipe items, respectively.